Windows Integration

 yes

-Client Certificate The file that contains the PEM certificate used to communicate with the CyberArk host. no
+The file that contains the PEM certificate used to communicate with the CyberArk host.

-Get credential by The method with which your CyberArk API credentials are retrieved.
-Can be Username, Identifier, or Address.
+The method with which your CyberArk API credentials are retrieved.
+Can be Username, Identifier, Address, or Parameters.

 Note: The frequency of queries for Username is one query per target.
 The frequency of queries for Identifier is one query per chunk.
 This feature requires all targets have the same identifier.

-yes Username (If Get credential by is Username) The username of the CyberArk user to request a password from.
+(If Get credential by is Username or Parameters) The username of the CyberArk user to request a password from.

 If enabled, the scanner uses SSL through IIS for secure communications.
 Enable this option if CyberArk is configured to support SSL through IIS.